 We explain options for paying for a care home, from local authority support and NHS Continuing Healthcare to paying the costs yourself.

 Care home fees

 Find out how fees vary across the UK.
-There are also differences depending on the type of care home you are looking for and your care needs.
+There are also differences depending on your care needs and the type of care home you are looking for.